catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

 perform the resize and another to confirm that the resize was successful so that the old instance may be released.

-Before we confirm or resize, we have to wait for the status of our instance to be ``VERIFY_RESIZE``.
-You can check the status by using the following:
+Before we confirm our resize, we have to wait for the status of our instance to change to: ``VERIFY_RESIZE``.
+You can check the status of your instance using the following:

 .. code-block:: bash